RustyMods/MonsterDB/MonsterDB/assets/Tutorial.md

 ```
 monsterdb write [prefabName]                    - Writes monster data to disk
 monsterdb update [prefabName]                   - Forice updates monster using registered data
-monsterdb clone [prefabName] [newPrefabName]    - Clones prefab and registers data
+monsterdb clone [prefabName] [cloneName]        - Clones prefab and registers data
 monsterdb reset [prefabName]                    - Resets prefab to orignal data
 monsterdb reload                                - Updates all registered data
-monsterdb save [prefabName]                     - If prefab is an item (monster attack data), writes data to disk to use as reference
+monsterdb write_item [prefabName]               - If prefab is an item (monster attack data), writes data to disk to use as reference
+monsterdb clone_item [prefabName] [cloneName]   - clones prefab and saves to items folder, copy it to your creatures item folders
+monsterdb write_spawn [prefabName]              - Writes spawn data - location dependant, go to area where creature spawns
 ```
 ## How To
 In-game, use the commands to write data to disk to start manipulating monsters